-The purpose of the Development Partnership (DP) was to develop, pilot and disseminate several models of good practice for volunteer business mentoring, applicable to business start-up initiatives in different cultural, environmental and economic situations.
-Background
+The purpose of the DP was to develop, pilot and disseminate several models of good practice for volunteer business mentoring, applicable to business start-up initiatives in different cultural, environmental and economic situations.

 The project operated in England and Wales.
 The objectives were to: